 (18) Acts of God.
 Owner may undertake the [clearing and] restoration of land, watercourses, roads, and other structures that have been damaged by fire, flood, earthquake, wind or other natural or human-induced forces.
 Where possible, forest, shrub, and herbaceous cover damaged by such forces shall be restored with native species appropriate to the site.
 Under no circumstances shall non-native plants be intentionally introduced outside of the Development Zone.
-[Unless otherwise specified, nothing in this Easement shall require Owner to take any action to restore the condition of the Property after any act of God[ or other [unforeseeable] event over which Owner had no control].]
+[Unless otherwise specified, nothing in this Easement shall require Owner to take any action to restore the condition of the Property after any act of God[or other [unforeseeable] event over which Owner had no control].]

 Commentary.
 An owner needs to be able to act following a natural disaster, but some owners may use the disaster as an excuse to engage in activities prohibited by the easement and harmful to Conservation Values.
+Note a provision under the enforcement paragraphs captioned "Natural Events Beyond Owner's Control."

 (19) Home Occupations.
 So long as otherwise consistent with the Conservation Values, persons lawfully residing on the Property may engage in "home occupations," that occur exclusively inside the home as that term is defined in and subject to all conditions provided in the then current local, state and federal law.
-Any physical change required outside the home to accommodate the home occupation is subject to prior written approval of Land Trust.Commentary.
-Do not include if there are no residential uses written approval of Land Trust.
+Any physical change required outside the home to accommodate the home occupation is subject to prior written approval of Land Trust.

 Commentary.
 Do not include if there are no residential uses permitted.
 Consider whether to fix the home occupations to those permitted to current law or to permit this provision to float with changes in the law.
 If the law existing at the time of the easement is to govern, provide copies of the relevant provisions attached as an exhibit; alternatively, provide for the law to apply together with any amendments or recodifications applicable thereafter.

 (20) Wind, Solar, and Hydropower Energy.
-To the extent permitted by, and in accordance with, all then-applicable \\\\\\ County ordinances and all other applicable federal, state, and local laws, regulations, and requirements, Owner may place or construct facilities for development and utilization of wind, solar, and hydropower energy resources for [residential] use principally on the Property; provided, however, that there shall be no more than \\\\\\ structures (which may be located anywhere on the Property except in the \\\\\\ or where visible from \\\\\\ Avenue or \\\\\\ Road) related to wind energy generation, whose height shall be limited to \\\\\\ feet.
-Installation of wind, hydropower, and solar energy structures shall be with prior Land Trust approval as provided herein, which shall take into consideration the impact upon scenic and ecological Conservation Values.
-Owner and Land Trust hereby agree this paragraph is a reasonable restriction under state and federal law.
+To the extent permitted by, and in accordance with, all then-applicable laws, regulations, and requirements, Owner may place or construct facilities for development and utilization of wind, solar, and hydropower energy resources for [residential] use principally on the Property; provided, however, that there shall be no more than structures that may be located within the "Energy Zone" depicted on Exhibit that may be located anywhere on the Property except in the that may not be located in any location where visible from Road that may be no more than feet in height.